 On the other side of the globe, the Dutch founders of New York served a shredded cabbage salad.
 This is similar to today’s ‘slaw.
 The dish was initially created in the Netherlands.
 In fact, the term coleslaw originates from the Dutch expression koosla, which means “cabbage salad.”
 Recipes similar to coleslaw have been found and used in American homes from as early as 1770.
 However, one of the most pivotal moments in the history of coleslaw was the creation of mayonnaise in the 18th century.

 Coleslaw’s Evolution in America

 Some even argue that coleslaw can be made without cabbage.
 Other shredded vegetables have been known to take the place of shredded cabbage.
-These recipes call for root vegetables, fennel, beets or carrots instead.
+These recipes call for root vegetables, fennel, beets, or carrots instead.
 However, these variations are not common, and most recipes you find online today still include some type of cabbage.

 Although many international coleslaws are made without mayonnaise, the signature American recipe would not be complete without it.
 Especially when served with barbecue, mayonnaise-based dressings are a worthy complement to the smoky tang of BBQ’d meats.
-It’s no wonder coleslaw has turned into a traditional side dish for barbecue.
+It’s no wonder coleslaw has turned into a traditional side dish for a barbecue.

 Try Chad’s Coleslaw

 The chefs at Chad’s BBQ have created a recipe so good, it’s sure to make the history books.
 So, the next time you’re in Edgewater, be sure to stop by for a quick bite to eat.
 Since 2013, we have been committed to making simple good great.
 Check out the recipe section of our blog.
 It’s a great place to be inspired to make your own homecooked meals.
 However, if you are just in the mood for some great BBQ, just give us a call.